soccin/ChIP-seq/README.md

 # ChIP-Seq pipeline

 ## Version 1.5 (2019-08-30): Match ENCODE 3
+## BRANCH feature-luna: Version for LUNA LSF

+This is the last version to run on LUNA.
+Removed -We flags as that SLA was removed from LUNA

 Version which uses both reads from PE-runs.
 Using methods from R.K. for bigWig generation.
 Added option to allow the use of non-proper paired reads for cases where translocations important.